Concept Mapping My Academic Writing Course

 *This is part of a series where I discuss my evolving thought process on designing a new university course in Religious Studies.
 In practice, this process will result in a syllabus on Japanese Religions.
 These posts will remain informal and mostly reflective.

 [1] If I engage in a longer conversation, I will usually say that scholars often think about the number of chapters needed to develop an argument, and that by the general concern of publishing a chapter or two as a 10-20+ page article we often arrive at a determined dissertation length.
-In other words, we (typically) do not start by having a page length.
+In other words, we (typically) do not start by having a total dissertation page length.

 [2] Long papers could be plagued by what I call “stream of consciousness writing,” writing that meanders with no point.
 I usually tell students that this is the sign of a good rough draft, but now needs to be critically analyzed for kernels of ideas or good argumentation.
 Unless a student willfully wants to fail, this informal style of writing is almost always fixed after revision.